-Further to this, circular fashion comes from the collision and intersection of the ‘circular economy’ (a model that exchanges the typical cycle of make, use, dispose in favour of as much reusing and recycling as possible) with sustainable and ethical fashion.
+Further to this, circular fashion comes from the collision and intersection of the “circular economy” (a model that exchanges the typical cycle of take-make-waste in favour of as much reusing and recycling as possible) with sustainable and ethical fashion.
 The development and evolution of these two areas ran parallel for some time within different sectors.
 This new category is a much needed addition to the fashion industry’s sustainability journey and progression, particularly as it brings stronger ambition and advocacy, as well as a commitment to investing in clothing that will last far longer than fast fashion counterparts.

 Key points of circular fashion:

-- Using less materials in producing individual items for increased recyclability
+- Using less materials when producing individual items for increased recyclability

 - Working to remove nonrecyclable and polluting materials from the supply chain